aamirxshaikh/interview-prep/README.md

         - When to Use Abstract Classes vs Interfaces

     - **Java Collections Framework**
+        - Generics in Java
+            - Introduction to Generics
+            - Type Parameters and Wildcards
+            - Generic Classes and Interfaces
+            - Generic Methods
+            - Bounded Types in Generics
+            - Wildcards: `? extends` and `? super`
+            - Erasure and Limitations of Generics
+            - Benefits of Using Generics
+            - Generics and Collections
         - Overview of Collections Framework
         - Collection Interfaces: List, Set, Queue, Map
         - Implementations of Collection Interfaces